moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/substrate-api/polkadot-js-api.md

 ??? code "View the complete script"

-    ```js
+    ```typescript
-    --8<-- 'code/dapp-developers/developer-toolkit/substrate-api/polkadot-js-api/query-subscriptions.js'
+    --8<-- 'code/dapp-developers/developer-toolkit/substrate-api/polkadot-js-api/query-subscriptions.ts'
     ```

-## Create a Keyring for a Account {: #keyrings }
+## Create a Keyring for an Account {: #keyrings }

 The Keyring object is used for maintaining key pairs, and the signing of any data, whether it's a transfer, a message, or a contract interaction.